apache/beam/runners/spark/README.md

 First download a text document to use as input:

     curl http://www.gutenberg.org/cache/epub/1128/pg1128.txt > /tmp/kinglear.txt

+Switch to the Spark runner directory:

+    cd runners/spark

 Then run the [word count example][wc] from the SDK using a single threaded Spark instance in local mode: